artificialparanoia/VanillaMainMenu/README.md

 - Removes the Echoes of the Eye logo from the main title screen for those who own EotE (already removed by default for non-DLC owners).

-- Is the smallest and most lightweight mod in the entire Outer Wilds mod library.
+- Is the smallest and most lightweight mod in the entire Outer Wilds mod library (probably).

 - Is compatible with every other mod.